Plugins for OpenKAT: boefjes, whiskers and bits

 normalizer.json

 The normalizers translate the output of a boefje into objects that fit the data model.
 Each normalizer defines what input it accepts and what object-types it provides.
-In the case of the shodan normalizer, it involves the entire output of the shodan boefje (created based on IP address), where findings and ports come out.
+In the case of the Shodan normalizer, it involves the entire output of the Shodan boefje (created based on IP address), where findings and ports come out.
 The normalizer.json defines these:

 {